Matthew P Canepa

 Prof. Canepa's first book, entitled The Two Eyes of the Earth (University of California Press, 2009 ), is the first to analyze the artistic, ritual and ideological interactions between the late Roman/Byzantine and Sasanian empires in a comprehensive and theoretically rigorous manner.
 It was awarded the 2010 James Henry Breasted Prize from the American Historical Association for the best book in English on any field of history prior to the year 1000 CE.

 Theorizing Cross-Cultural Interaction (Smithsonian, 2010) studies the phenomena of cross-cultural interaction between the ancient to early Medieval Mediterranean, Western Asia and China.
 Other recent publications include an article on the recreation of Persian monuments and identity in late antiquity, an examination of the impact of Achaemenid and Seleukid practices on Middle Iranian royal funerary monuments and associated rituals, and Hellenistic and Middle Iranian sacred architecture in Western Asia.
-He is currently finishing a book exploring the transformation of art and kingship in the eastern Mediterranean and Western Asia between the invasions of Alexander and Islam and is serving as an area advisor/editor for the planned Oxford Dictionary of Late Antiquity.
+He is currently finishing a book exploring the transformation of Iranian identity, landscapes, architecture and urbanism and is serving as an area advisor/editor for the planned Oxford Dictionary of Late Antiquity.

 Professor Canepa is an elected Fellow of the Society of Antiquaries of London, and has been the recipient of numerous research fellowships including from the Getty Research Institute (2013), the American Council of Learned Societies (2009-2010), the Deutsches Archäologisches Institut (2007), and the Council of American Overseas Research Centers (2002-2003).
 In fall 2009 he was invited to be the Michaelmas Term visiting Senior Research Fellow at Merton College, University of Oxford.